 Next add the finely chopped tomatoes, stock pot, water (see ingredients for amount) and a pinch of sugar (if you have some) to the frying pan.
 Bring to the boil, stirring to dissolve the stock pot, then reduce the heat to medium and simmer until thick and tomatoey, 5-6 mins.

-Meanwhile, roughly chop the basil (stalks and all).
+Meanwhile, roughly chop the parsley (stalks and all).
 When the sauce is cooked, stir through the spinach a handful at a time until wilted, 2-3 mins.
-Season to taste with salt and pepperif needed.
+Season to taste with salt and pepper if needed.

-Toss the rigatoni in the sauce, along with half the cheese and half the basil, until well coated.
-Serve in bowls finished with a sprinkling of the remaining cheese and basil.
+Toss the rigatoni in the sauce, along with half the cheese and half the parsley, until well coated.
+Serve in bowls finished with a sprinkling of the remaining cheese and parsley.
 Enjoy!

 Look at your perfect plate of pasta.
 Now celebrate that moment of satisfaction by taking a minute.Grab a fork and tuck in.
 You’ve earned it.